Thomas Oliver (Salem witch trials): Estate

 When he left the colony for England he had a considerable amount of real property to which he returned after his first wife Mary's death.
 His estate included a house and sometime tavern in Salem, Massachusetts near the meeting house where after his death his widow Bridget Oliver Bishop was known for staying up late into the night entertaining her guests with playing shovelboard.
 During the scholarly reexaminations of the Salem witch trials during the 19th century, Bridget Bishop's claims on this estate were posited as the real reason for her being accused of witchcraft.
 In one of his books Upham makes clear that one of the police officials was married to one of her in-laws who had expressed jealousy of Bridget Oliver Bishop's having property near the meeting house at Salem.

-Family Connections
+Family

 One of his daughters married a constable.
 Further, the wife of one of the judges had a grandmother whose surname was Oliver.